bytecodealliance/component-docs/component-model/src/language-support/c.md

 ## 3. Write program code

-Next, create a file named `component.c` with code that implements the `adder` world: that is, which provides definitions for the interface function declared in `adder.h`.
+Next, create a file named `component.c` with code that implements the `adder` world: that is, code which fulfills the definition of the interface function declared in `adder.h`.

 ```c
 {{#include ../../examples/tutorial/c/adder/component.c}}